 playtech phoenix french roulette

-Playtech also uses la partage rule on their French Roulette, which means that the RTP of both Evolution Gaming and Playtech versions is the same – 98.65% – and the outcome of your bets at both tables will be identical.
+Playtech also uses the la partage rule on their French Roulette, which means that the RTP of both Evolution and Playtech versions is the same – 98.65% – and the outcome of your bets at both tables will be identical.

 Watch my review or/and try Playtech French Roulette for yourself at Dafabet Casino.

-La Partage rule explained
+La Partage rule explained.

-If you played a two-sided bet (Red/Black, Odd/Even or Low/High) and the ball happened to land on Zero, instead of losing your full stake as you would in European Roulette, you will lose only half of your stake as you’ll get half of your stake back.
+If you played a two-sided bet (Red/Black, Odd/Even or Low/High) and the ball happened to land on Zero, instead of losing your entire stake as you would in European Roulette, you will lose only half of your stake as you’ll get half of your stake back.

-Playing French Roulette with La Partage rule is a great way to reduce the losses incurred by the unfortunate situation when the Zero ruins your bet.
+Playing French Roulette with the La Partage rule is a great way to reduce the losses incurred by the unfortunate situation when the Zero ruins your bet.

-En Prison rule explained
+En Prison rule explained.

 If you played a two-sided bet (Red/Black, Odd/Even, or Low/High) and the ball landed on Zero, your stake will be frozen.
 The dealer will mark the bet as being imprisoned, and the next spin will determine if the bet was won or lost.

-French Roulette RTP and house edge
+French Roulette RTP and House edge

 • American Roulette (double zero): RTP 94.74%, House edge 5.26%